unification-com/haiku-node-prototype/README.md

     docker exec -it haiku-app1 /bin/bash

+### Observing App Info

+We can observe the datasources that App3 has configured:

+    babel sources app3

+We can see one database source, and two contract sources.

 ### Observing Permissions

 Currently there are three users in the ecosystem.
 We can observe the